italankin/15Puzzle/docs/privacy-policy.markdown

 permalink: /privacy-policy/
 ---

-15 puzzle app does not store, collect or share with third party any personal or sensitive information.
+15 puzzle Android app does not store, collect or share with third party any personal or sensitive information.